-We selected a Sea Buckthorn fruit extract, which provides a standardized dose of flavones (a type of flavonoid).
-Flavonoids tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), which means that beyond a certain dose, there may be no additional functional benefits gained (and sometimes there can be lesser benefits at higher doses compared with lower doses).
-We expect Sea Buckthorn fruit extract to be complementary with other fruit extracts in our formulation, and selected the dose based on it being part of a super fruit blend.*
+We selected a Sea Buckthorn fruit extract, which provides a standardized amount of flavones (a type of flavonoid).
+Flavonoids tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), which means that beyond a certain serving, there may be no additional functional benefits gained (and sometimes there can be lesser benefits at higher servings compared with lower servings).
+We expect Sea Buckthorn fruit extract to be complementary with other fruit extracts in our formulation and selected the serving based on it being part of a super fruit blend.*

 Supports skin health*

 Supports healthy skin structure*

 Supports skin hydration and healthy transepidermal water loss (TEWL)*

 Supports free radical scavenging*